20 MIN READ

 - Overall, cotton varieties tested at the Highway Field location were high yielding.

-- The average lint yield for this location was 1,744 lb/acre.
-DP 1822 XF was not included in this average as it lacks the insect protection of other varieties.
+- The average lint yield for this location was 1,350 lb/acre.
+The average yield at this location excluding DP 1822 XF was 1,391 lb/acre (Figure 1).

 KEY LEARNINGS